Nov 25, 2019

 Real-time health systems

-Artificial intelligence already found several areas in healthcare to revolutionise starting from the design of treatment plans through the assistance in repetitive jobs to medication management or drug creation.
+Artificial intelligence already found several areas in healthcare to revolutionize starting from the design of treatment plans through assistance in repetitive jobs to medication management or drug creation.
 Here are some examples of how the healthcare industry has implemented AI:

-AI assistants are helping doctors in optimising their time by covering a large part of clinical and outpatient services, freeing up doctors’ time to attend to more critical cases.
+AI assistants are helping doctors in optimizing their time by covering a large part of clinical and outpatient services, freeing up doctors’ time to attend to more critical cases.

-The assistant uses natural language processing and generation to provide a rich and fluid experience, and machine learning algorithms to create an intricate map of the user’s condition and provide a personalised experience.
+The assistant uses natural language processing and generation to provide a rich and fluid experience, and machine learning algorithms to create an intricate map of the user’s condition and provide a personalized experience.